phalcon/documentation/docs/application-micro.md

 **Function**

-You can define a function as the handler and attach it to a specific route.
+Define a function as the handler and attach it to a specific route.

 ```php
 <?php